 Royal Assent on 15 th November 2011.
 Local Mid Sussex Economic Development Strategy and Action Plan (2013) The document lists 4 specific objectives for economic development in the District and states how the Council will assist in meeting these aims.
 The document highlights how the Council will assist in achieving the aims of the plan, including through the planning system. assist in achieving the aims of the plan, Mid Sussex Employment Land Review (2009 and 2010) This document provides an up to date assessment of the supply of and demand for employment land and floorspace in Mid Sussex.
-This is an important part of the evidence base for the setting of the vision, objectives and policy on economic development.
 Mid Sussex Retail Study (2014) The key objectives of this study are: To establish the vitality and viability of the retail centres in the District; and To provide a robust assessment of current and projected retail needs for the period to 2026.
 This is an important part of the evidence base for the setting of the vision, objectives and policy on retail development.